What to do if you find a baby duck, goose or swan

-It's not unusual to see wild ducks nesting high in trees, on a high ledge or a balcony.
+It's not unusual to see wild ducks nesting high in trees, or on a high ledge or balcony.
 Ducklings are light with a fluffy down, which protects them when they leave the nest from heights like this.
-If the nest is directly above hard flooring like concrete, you should also pile some soft materials (e.g. straw, leaves and grass) under the nest to cushion their fall.
+If the nest is directly above hard flooring like concrete, you should also pile some soft materials (e.g. straw, leaves and grass) under the nest to cushion them if they fall.

-However, if the nest is above four metres high (higher than the first floor of a normal house) they may need assistance.
-We recommend calling your local wildlife rehabilitation centre.
+However, if the nest is higher than four metres (that's higher than the first floor of a normal house), they may need help.
+If it's safe, gather the ducklings in a box and take them to the ground below, releasing them as a group as the mother is likely to be nearby.
+If this isn't possible, call your local wildlife rehabilitation centre.
 If they're unable to help call us on 0300 1234 999.

-Once they are on the ground, in most cases it's best to leave a duck family alone.
-The mother duck will know what she's doing and is best placed to care for her young.
-Interfering carries the risk of the mother flying away and abandoning the ducklings.
+On the ground, it's usually best to leave a family alone.
+The mother will know what she's doing and is best placed to care for her young.
+Interfering carries the risk of the mother flying away and abandoning the babies.

-However, if they're in an enclosed area you can provide an easy route for them to leave safely, by placing a ramp over a fence or wall.
-If there is no safe route out and the area is suitable for them to remain (i.e. there's some vegetation and there's a shallow water pool present or one could be provided), they can be left in the area until they're old enough to fly away.
+However, if they're in an enclosed area, you can provide an easy route for them to leave safely by placing a ramp over a fence or wall.
+If there's no safe route out and the area is suitable for them to stay (i.e. there's some vegetation and a shallow water pool, or one could be provided), you can leave them in the area until they're old enough to fly away.

-If neither is possible, it may be necessary for them to be transported to the nearest water body.
-However, the mother would need to be caught first and this can be very difficult and risks her flying off and abandoning the ducklings.
-Therefore if you think they need physically relocating, or the mother flies off and abandons the ducklings, contact your local wildlife rehabilitation centre and ask if they can provide assistance.
-If they aren't able to help call us on 0300 1234 999.
+If neither is possible, the ducklings, goslings or cygnets may need to be moved to the nearest water body.
+However, the mother would need to be caught first, and this can be very difficult and risks her flying off and abandoning the babies.
+If you think the ducklings need relocating, or the mother flies off and abandons them, contact your local wildlife rehabilitation centre and ask if they can help.
+If they aren't able to help, call us on 0300 1234 999.